 Thanks to Ken McIntyre for spotting the photo and posting it on Photos of Los Angeles.
 It's from Gregory Paul Williams' wonderful 2005 book "The Story of Hollywood, An Illustrated History."
 It's available on Amazon and there's also a Google Books preview to browse.

-The Hawaii for the moveover run of "Citizen Kane" in 1941.
+1941 - The Hawaii for the moveover run of "Citizen Kane."
 The first-run engagement had been down the street at the El Capitan -- which, after several more legit bookings, would close for a remodel that would turn it into a film house called the Paramount.
 Along with renting the El Capitan, RKO put "Kane" into a theatre they owned downtown, the RKO Hillstreet

 Thanks to Arnold Darrow for finding the photo.
 A version of it appears on the "Orson Welles Director - Phase One" page of Joseph Egan's site The Magnificent Ambersons.

-An accident scene photo from 1943 that's in the Herald Examiner collection at the Los Angeles Public Library.
+1943 - An accident scene photo that's in the Herald Examiner collection at the Los Angeles Public Library.
 The Hawaii, on the right, was running "Crime Doctor."
 The photo ran July 17 with this caption: "This photo shows the safety zone where pedestrians were injured by a car.
 Black line shows path of car, 'X's' mark the spot where the injured pedestrians stood."

-The boxoffice in 1945.
-Thanks to Dallas Movie Theaters for posting the photo on Cinema Treasures.
+1945 - Looking west.
+Thanks to Dallas Movie Theaters for locating this shot for a post on Cinema Treasures.

-The south side of the building in 1945.
+1945 - The south side of the building.
 The trade magazine photo was a find by Dallas Movie Theaters for a post on Cinema Treasures

-The dashboard view west toward the Hawaii c.1958.
-The roof sign is advertising "Around The World in 80 Days."
-This, of course, is not the first run engagement.
+c.1958 - A dashboard view west toward the Hawaii.
+The roof sign was advertising "Around The World in 80 Days."
+This, of course, was not the first run engagement.
 That 70mm roadshow run opened at the Carthay Circle Theatre December 22, 1956.
 Thanks to Sean Ault for the photo from his collection.

-A look west on Hollywood Blvd.
+2011 - A look west on Hollywood Blvd.
+Just to the west is the building that was once the Florentine Gardens nightclub.
 The theatre marquee just beyond the three palm trees is the X Theatre, demolished in 2016.
-Photo: Google Maps - 2011
+Photo: Google Maps

 The Hawaii Theatre in the Movies: